ACW Epic - mini project

 To my eyes, the gap between the figure blocks on the right is too eye-catching and while on the left this is now rather snug, I feel the visual continuity of the line looks the better for being on a smaller base.
 A slight sliver of plastic at the end of each figure strip has had to be pared back to make this fit work.

-The generic nature of the plastic sprue for both sides means that the command strips are also identical.
+The generic nature of the plastic sprue for both sides means that there is on;y one style of command strip.
 The sight downside here is that the strip has two flag poles.
 Ideal for Union bases as they carried both the National and State flag into battle, but the Confederates in general would have one flagpole.

 There were exceptions, such as Texan units, which had both State and National flags and I have reflected that in the above unit …… though I may carry on double flagging Confederate units, just because I think flags make for good visuals!
 Otherwise, at this scale, one flag pole can just be trimmed back slightly and painted up as a musket.